elg2605/netscan/readme.md

 2001:468:c80:c111:0:401a:d2f8:de6b
 2001:468:c80:c111:0:401a:d2f8:de6c
 ```
 * The file __ports.txt__ must be a plain text file with one TCP port number per line.
-It must contain one or more port numbers.
+It must contain at least one port number.

 ```bash
 21